rouyang2017/SISSO/README.md

 - Folder "feature_space": SIS-selected subspaces (feature data and formulas)
 - Folder "desc_dat": the data for the best descriptor/model
 - Folder "residual": residual data generated at each iteration
-- Files "convexnd_hull": the vertices of the nD convex hulls in classification
+- File "convexnd_hull": the vertices of the nD convex hulls in classification

 About